Step 1: Antique Gun Appraisal

 - Most pawn shops can’t appraise antique guns fairly.

-- Even if a pawn shop knows the correct value of your gun, it will offer the lowest possible price for it, often going as low as 15% of its market value.
+- Even if a pawn shop knows the correct value of your gun, it will offer the lowest possible price for it.

-- Most pawn shops may not buy antique guns, as they have a more specialized market and lower demand.
+- Most pawn shops may not buy antique guns, as they have a more specialized market.

-- A fair number of pawn shops don’t buy guns of any kind.
+- Most pawn shops don’t buy guns of any kind.

 This tells you that selling an antique gun can involve a lot of effort or hardly any, depending on which route you take.